 Students with extenuating circumstances may request a waiver of the satisfactory progress policy for financial aid recipients.
-A written request detailing the circumstances and documentation of the circumstances must be submitted to the Director of the CSM Express Center.
+A written request detailing the circumstances and documentation of the circumstances must be submitted to the Director of Financial Aid.
 The request for a waiver will be reviewed and a written response will be delivered to the student.
 Extenuating circumstances may include: